UM-Bridge/umbridge/lib/README.md

 Input key        | Value type       | Purpose
 -----------------|------------------|-------------
-input            | Array of array of numbers | Parameter for which to evaluate model, dimension defined in /GetInputSizes config           | Any              | Optional and model-specific JSON structure containing additional model configuration parameters.
+name             | String           | Name of model to query input            | Array of array of numbers | Parameter for which to evaluate model, dimension defined in /GetInputSizes config           | Any              | Optional and model-specific JSON structure containing additional model configuration parameters.